 Tales of Technology Part II: Purple

 I grew up in the pretty little suburb St. Lambert, across the Seaway Canal from the Island of Montreal.
 At the end of my street, I had a clear view of the canal and its ships, the Expo Islands, and then the city.
 Mount Royal loomed behind them all.
-At night I could clearly see its brightly-lit white cross; one of my favourite views.
+I could clearly see the cross on its peak — one of my favourite views.

-A short time later, the new Pope was dead, and the cross on Mount Royal was purple once again.
-This time I was home and got to see it.
+A short time later, however, the new Pope died, and the cross on Mount Royal was purple once again.
+It was September, and I was home to see it.